Riff Cohen: Career

 In 2012 she released her single "A Paris", whose video on YouTube has received over 4 million visits.
 The single is part of an album of the same name, which Cohen herself produced and launched later, and includes 14 tracks, four of which are in Hebrew, one in Nubian and the rest in French.

 In September 2012, she performed as the opening act for the Red Hot Chili Peppers' I'm with You World Tour in Tel Aviv, Israel.
 In October of the same year, she signed to AZ Records, a brand of Universal Music.
 That same year, appeared in the French-Canadian-Israeli film A Bottle in the Gaza Sea, directed by Thierry Binisti and based on a novel by Valérie Zenatti.

-In 2013, Cohen received the "Breakthrough Artist of the Year" award from The Israel Association of Composers, Authors and Publishers of Musical Works (ACUM).
+In 2013, Cohen received the ACUM Award for "Breakthrough Artist of the Year" award.

 In 2014, she collaborated with the psychedelic rock band Moodoïd for its album Le Monde Möö.
 In 2016, she collaborated with The Borochov Brothers for the Jerusalem Piyyut Festival.